-The State and Regional Water Boards are interested in prioritizing regulatory oversight and assistance according to the risk posed by discharges to the environment into which the discharge occurs.
-The State Water Board expressed this interest in response to the Harter Report.
+The Water Boards are interested in prioritizing regulatory oversight and assistance according to the risk posed by discharges to the environment into which the discharge occurs.
+The State Board expressed this interest in response to Harter et al. (2012) in its Report to the Legislature entitled Recommendations Addressing Nitrate in Groundwater (2013).
 Recommendation 6 states: